chenjnelson/DDQN_LunarLander/README.md

-## DDQN agent in Lunar Lander
+## DDQN Agent in Lunar Lander

 This repo explores strategies around various reinforcement learning techniques, specifically Q-learning.
 Q-learning can be used to solve a wide range of tasks such as playing video games or stock-trading.

-The environment I wanted to solve with Rainbow was [LunarLander](https://gym.openai.com/envs/LunarLander-v2/)**, as part of OpenAI's gym.
+The environment I wanted to solve was [LunarLander](https://gym.openai.com/envs/LunarLander-v2/), as part of OpenAI's gym.
+The environment can be changed so long as the dimensions fit the model inputs.

 The goal is to develop an agent piloting a spacecraft to arrive to a landing pad.
 The environment is an 8-dimensional continuous state space (x, y, vx, vy, ?, v?, left-leg, right-leg) with 4 discrete actions (do nothing, fire left engine, fire main engine, fire right engine).
 Various points are assigned based on the quality of the landing, with the problem being deemed solved once an average score of 200 points is met after 100 consecutive runs.
 I used DDQN with experience replay to effectively solve the problem.